 - [Curve] allows you to set a different fade curve for the cue; this affects how the fade progresses from one cue to the other (for example you can select a fade which starts off slow, speeds up in the middle and then slows down at the end).
 Press [Curve] then select a new curve from the softkeys.
-The effect of the various curves is described in section 12.5 on page 180. - [Link] can be set to Press Go, With Previous Cue or After Previous Cue.
-See section 9.5.2 on page 150. - [Preload] allows you to make this cue load the LTP values from the next cue within the cue list (for example to pre-position some fixtures for an effect). - [Legend] allows you to set a legend for the cue which is displayed on the cue list display. - [Notes=] lets you enter a note for the cue ("Leaves stage pursued by bear" or "wake up spot operator").
+The effect of the various curves is described in section 12.5 on page 200. - [Link] can be set to Wait for Go, With Previous Cue or After Previous Cue.
+See section 9.5.2 on page 165. - [Move in Dark] opens the menu for Move In Dark options, see section 9.6.10. - [Move In Dark Inhibit] disables the Move In Dark function for this cue. - [Tracking] disables or enables tracking for this cue. - [Legend] allows you to set a legend for the cue which is displayed on the cue list display. - [Notes=] lets you enter a note for the cue ("Leaves stage pursued by bear" or "wake up spot operator"). - [Autoload] see next section - [Cue disabled] allows you to temporarily disable this cue, see section 9.3.8.